Wylhelm/MemoRise/user_guide.md

 ## Adding a Memory

-### Text-based Memory
 1. Click on "Add Memory" in the navigation bar.
 2. Enter your memory in the text area.
 3. Click "Add Memory" to save.

-### Voice Memory
-1. On the "Add Memory" page, click "Start Recording".
-2. Speak your memory clearly.
-3. Click "Stop Recording" when finished.
-4. Wait for the system to process and save your memory.

 ## Retrieving Memories